 Yes, it would be great if every single question in your consumer feedback survey was answered thoughtfully and completely.
 That just doesn’t happen in the real world; people are busy and distracted.
 Sometimes a question is missed as an oversight, sometimes the respondent doesn’t want to provide the information, and sometimes they’re just confused by the question.
 If you require an answer to every single question—even the most rudimentary ones—you’re going to find that a lot of respondents will leave your survey.
 So keep the required questions to a minimum and let them skip what they want.

 Please don’t interrogate your kind participants with page after page of highly detailed questions of every facet of your business.
 Keep your client feedback survey as succinct as possible, and you’ll have a better chance of getting meaningful data.
-Sometimes, a simple one-question survey like a Net Promoter Score questionnaire is all you need.
 Remember, you can always do follow-up surveys, and you’ll learn more with each poll you do.